dayrenefrometa/RL-HO/README.md

 3. RL-HO_Algorithm contains the main script implementing the RL-HO algorithm.

    Note:
-    * For a better understanding of the code, please, refer to our paper.
+    * For a better understanding of the code, please, refer to our paper: https://dspace.networks.imdea.org/handle/20.500.12761/1772

 # References